lambdaisland/kaocha/doc/01_introduction.md

 - Profiling (show slowest tests)
 - Dynamic classpath handling
 - Tests as data (get test config, test plan, or test results as EDN)
-- Extensible test types (clojure.test, Midje, ...)
+- Extensible test types (clojure.test, Cucumber, ...)
 - Extensible through plugins
-- Tool agnostic (Clojure CLI, Leiningen, ...)
+- Tool agnostic (Clojure CLI, Leiningen, boot)

-## Current status

-Kaocha is a work in progress.
-Focus so far has been on internal APIs, and on the data formats for configuration, test plan, and test results.
-These things are largely stable and complete.

-The command line test runner is largely feature complete, and being used in the real world.
-More work is still needed to support and intergrate with other frameworks and tools.

-- [X] clojure.test support
-- [X] Midje support
-- [-] ClojureScript support
-- [ ] Expectation support
-- [X] Clojure CLI
-- [X] Leiningen
-- [ ] Boot
-- [ ] Cloverage

 Currently Kaocha's versioning scheme is `0.0-${commit count}`, and releases are made often.
 As long as the version is at `0.0` Kaocha will be considered alpha, in other words: subject to change.
 Keep an eye on the CHANGELOG.

+Kaocha requires Clojure 1.9.
+ClojureScript support requires Clojure and ClojureScript 1.10.